 WARNING: Improper installation, adjustment, alteration, service, or maintenance can cause injury or property damage.
 Refer to this manual for correct installation and operational procedures.
-For assistance or additional information consult a qualified installer, service agency, or the gas supplier.
+Fore assistance or additional information consult a qualified installer, service agency, or the gas supplier.

 WARNING: This is an unvented gas-fired heater.
 It uses air (oxygen) from the room in which it is installed.
-Provisions for adequate combustion and ventilation air must be provided.
-Refer to Air for Combustion and Ventilation section in this manual.
+Provisions for adequate combustion and ventilation must be provided.
+Refer to Air for Combustion and Ventilation, page 6 of this manual.

-This appliance may be installed in an aftermarket manufactured (mobile) home, where not prohibited by state or local codes.
+This appliance may be installed in an aftermarket\ manufactured (mobile) home, where not prohibited by state or local codes.

-Aftermarket: Completion of sale, not for purpose of resale, from the manufacturer. (i.e. Installation of this product is permitted after the manufactured (mobile) home is sited)
+\ Aftermarket: Completion of sale, not for purpose of resale, from the manufacturer